 If you are seeking guardianship, contact (408) 412-5588 for dedicated legal representation.

 In the state of California, adoption and guardianships establish two different relationships with the child.
 As a stepparent, you can apply for guardianship if you are unable to adopt the child because you can’t dissolve the biological parent’s right.
 In a guardianship, if you fail to uphold the best interest of the child, the court can end the guardianship.
 If you are the adopted parent of the child, the court is unable to terminate you as the parent.

-The Law Offices of Foreman and Rugile can help you pursue guardianship.
+The San Jose family law attorneys at Foreman & Rugile can help you pursue guardianship.
 We understand that it can be a stressful experience appealing to the court to care for a child.
 That’s why we provide legal strategies that are tailored to your specific needs.